 Don’t: Recycle These Seemingly Recyclable Items

-Check your local recycling guidelines for specific rules, but in general, these items are not recyclable:
+Check your local recycling guidelines for specific rules, but in general, these items are not recyclable in your curbside bin:

 - Disposable Coffee Cups.
 The plastic lids may be recyclable.